newsdev/nyt-pyfec/README.md

 ![](https://cloud.githubusercontent.com/assets/109988/9589471/97a005a8-4ffc-11e5-9b8b-3da984d183b3.png)

 ##This is alpha
 Really.
 On a given day, we make no promises that it works.
 We make no promises that it's not wrong.
 We make no promises that we won't push breaking hotfixes.
-If you're going to use it, please use a fork.
+If you're going to use it, we strongly recommend a fork.

 ## Getting started
 ```